Generalised 4d Partition Functions and Modular Differential Equations: Discussion and open questions

-where $c_{\rm 4d}$ is the 4d central charge. \end{conj} It is important to remember here that for large $|k|$, ${\rm Tr}\,M^k$ diverges and this conjecture is subject to an appropriate regularisation.
+It is important to remember here that for large enough integers $|k|$, ${\rm Tr}\,M^k$ diverges and this conjecture is subject to an appropriate regularisation, particularly so in the case of non-integral $k$.
 For $k=-1$, this reduces to the statement that the Schur index, which itself is conjecturally equal to $\cI_{-1}(q)$, solves an MLDE -- this has been checked extensively.
 Thus according to Conjecture \ref{conj1}, the MLDE solved by traces of higher powers of the BPS monodromy operator has the same order and Wronskian index as the one solved by the Schur index.

 In this paper, we have proved the generalised Schur partition function $\cZ_G(q;\alpha)$ yields a family of solutions for a fixed $N$-dependent order and Wronskian index MLDE for $G=USp(2N)$.
 As we will discuss in Section \ref{subsec:generalised_x2}, we suspect that this is still true for general $G$.
 Combining this expectation with Conjecture \ref{conj1}, we have that if there are two SCFTs whose Schur indices can be obtained from the same generalised Schur partition function, then the corresponding $\cI_k(q)$ satisfy MLDEs with the same order and Wronksian index.